commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

 - `warningCallBack`
 a callback that is called whenever an event occurs during the sync process that represents a warning.

-- `removeOtherSetEntries`
-a flag which enables the sync module to add additional Set entries without deleting existing ones, if set to `false`.
-If set to `true`, which is the default value of the option, it deletes the existing Set entries.

-- `removeOtherCollectionEntries`
-a flag which enables the sync module to add collection (e.g. Assets, Images etc.) entries without deleting existing ones, if set to `false`.
-If set to `true`, which is the default value of the option, it deletes the existing collection entries.

-- `removeOtherProperties`
-a flag which enables the sync module to add additional object properties (e.g. custom fields, etc..) without deleting existing ones, if set to `false`.
-If set to `true`, which is the default value of the option, it deletes the existing object properties.

 - `allowUuid`
 a flag, if set to `true`, enables the user to use keys with UUID format for references.
 By default, it is set to `false`.